 Every leader must identify his or her enterprise’s position within the greater marketplace in order to craft the best plan for sustainable success.
 NiSource, which serves 3.8 million energy customers in the Midwest and Northeast U.S., for example, has an employee-led sustainability council.
 The council is finalizing a strategy that will be incorporated into its business-planning process.
 It seems to be working, as last year the company reported a 40% total shareholder return and $1.13 billion in capital investment.

 A healthy business ecosystem must be nurtured to achieve that long-term success.
 It’s the structure you form around your business to get through the bad times and good times.
 It’s that environment that allows us to partner with differing individuals and groups who bring unique perspectives and skills.
 All this enables cross-boundary collaboration.

 While behemoths like Apple are an obvious example of companies leveraging this approach, any and every enterprise must build its own ecosystem to foster growth.
 I don’t need to look beyond my own company to see a clear example.
-BTM Corporation is an ecosystem composed of employees who are partners, customers who take on a partner role for the value they derive, distribution channels and service providers who collaborate with us across multiple verticals, and academics who foster knowledge sharing.
+My own company is an ecosystem composed of employees who are partners, customers who take on a partner role for the value they derive, distribution channels and service providers who collaborate with us across multiple verticals, and academics who foster knowledge sharing.